Sbalbp/Pidgin_Translator_Plugin/README.md

 * make

 and the plugin (.so file) will be directly installed to the directory where Pidgin expects it to be (~/.purple/plugins).
 Note that a few commands from the Makefile are run with sudo.

+To create the doxygen documentation (html and latex), run

+* make doc

 ###Plugin commands